Economic situation Hope for stabilisation

 However, most agricultural land is used for subsistence farming.
 Major challenges include soil erosion and low productivity.
 Climate change is increasingly exacerbating the situation dramatically.
 In the 1970s, Madagascar was an exporter of rice, but now rice production is so low that it is no longer sufficient to meet domestic demand.
 Marketing often fails right at the beginning due to transport problems.
 Roads are in very poor condition, especially in rural areas.
 In the rainy season, entire regions are cut off from transport routes and communication networks.

 There is also an urgent need to expand power supplies.
-Nationwide, only some 27 per cent of the people are connected to the power grid.
+Nationwide, only some 35 per cent of the people have access to electricity.
 In rural areas, that rate is even lower.
+Many of those who have electricity are not connected to the grid but only use small solar panels.
 At the same time, the government budget is under pressure because high levels of subsidies are provided to the country's largest power supply company.
-The government has launched the first steps towards reforming the energy sector.
-Among other things, the use of renewable energy is to be increased on a major scale.
+The government has adopted ambitious targets for the expansion of the power supply.